Small Models, Big Support: A Local LLM Framework for Educator-Centric Content Creation and Assessment with RAG and CAG: Proposed System Architecture

-At the heart of our framework lies an \textbf{open-weights LLM} (typically a 3B to 7B parameter model) responsible for the primary generation and reasoning tasks.
-To enhance its capabilities and ensure outputs are relevant, accurate, and aligned with teacher preferences, we employ two key augmentation strategies: Context Augmented Generation (CAG) and Retrieval Augmented Generation (RAG).
+At the heart of our framework lies an \textbf{open-weights LLM} (typically a 3B to 7B parameter model) responsible for primary generation and reasoning tasks.
+To enhance its capabilities and ensure outputs are relevant, accurate, and aligned with teacher preferences, we employ two key augmentation strategies.